arrawatia/dotfiles/README.txt

 dotfiles
 ========

-* `git config oh-my-zsh.hide-status 1` - do not show git prompt in all dirs under home dir
+* `git config oh-my-zsh.hide-info 1` - do not show git prompt in all dirs under home dir